jprzimba/decayservers/README.md

 # Decay Servers
-Decay Server are modified servers, which were originally from a more current version of Tibia, at the time the projects were started.
+Decay Servers are modified servers, originally based on more recent versions of Tibia at the time the projects were initiated.

-It currently has two servers, a The Forgottten Server 0.2 which was decayed for version 7.9 and a 0.3 which was decayed for version 8.0.
+Currently, there are two servers: The Forgotten Server 0.2, which has been decayed to version 7.9, and 0.3, which has been decayed to version 8.0.

-If you like the project, feel free to contribute with a pull request and we will keep the project updated
+If you like the project, feel free to contribute with a pull request, and we will continue to keep the project updated.

 # Developers of The Forgotten Server